 - They Think It's All Over, also a sporting panel game but with more emphasis on the funny (each side had a regular sportsman, a regular comedian and one other random, usually a sportsman), was rendered slightly redundant.
 A change of panelists didn't kill the show; a change of hosts did.
 Rampantly most famous for the Feel The Sportsman round, where contestants were blindfolded and had to identify a sportsperson (or, in several cases, a team of sportspersons) by touch alone.

 - The format was taken to its logical conclusion in Shooting Stars which dispensed with rules, order and sense, and featured questions such as "True or False: Bill Cosby was the first-ever black man" (the answer was false; it was actually Sidney Poitier).
 It also featured dream sequences, sketches, and other distractions from the boring business of actually hosting a show.
 The guests are more of an afterthought than anything.

-- Subverted in Annually Retentive, a Two For One Show which shows both a traditional panel game and the (fictional) behind-the-scenes backstabbing that happens behind it.
+- Subverted in Annually Retentive, a 2-for-1 Show which shows both a traditional panel game and the (fictional) behind-the-scenes backstabbing that happens behind it.
 As far as the celebrities are concerned, it's a 'proper' panel show, and only the host and captains act in the behind-the-scenes bits.